sudarsunkannan/appbench/README.md

 	$ ./setup.sh

-# Compile and Run all applications
+# Compile and run all applications

 Compile all applications